marksakurada/docs/README.md

     </a>
   </p>

-To learn more about Neural Magic's specific projects, check out documentation links below.<br> To file a docs issue for a specific software component, use the issue tracker for that repo:
+To learn more about specific projects founded by Neural Magic, check out documentation links below.<br> To file a docs issue for a specific software component, use the issue tracker for that repo: